3pillarlabs/ios-horizontalmenu/README.md

 - `center` (default)
 - `bottom`

-Be aware that you may also need to the set a preferred content height of menu.
+Be aware that you might need to the set a preferred content height of menu.

 ``` swift
 func layoutController(layoutController: LayoutController, geometryForItemAt index: Int) -> ItemGeometry {